simov/purest/README.md

   .request(function (err, res, body) {})
 ```

-Alternatively the `auth` key can be an array of authentication schemes to use:
+Alternatively the `auth` key can be an array of authentication schemes:

 ```js
 "auth": [